maruffahmed/api-best-practice/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine
+This instruction will get you a copy of this project up and running on your local machine

 ### Prerequisites

-You need node js installed to your local machine.
+You need [Node JS](https://nodejs.org) installed on your local machine.

 ### Installing

-Run this command for install all the packages i used:
+Run the followning command to install all the packages:

 ```
 yarn